List of South Africa Test cricket records

 Test cricket is the oldest form of cricket played at international level.
 A Test match is scheduled to take place over a period of five days, and is played by teams representing full member nations of the International Cricket Council (ICC).

 This is a list of South African Test cricket records.
 It is based on the List of Test cricket records, but concentrates solely on records dealing with the South African Test cricket team, and any cricketers who have played for them.

 Key

 The top five records are listed for each category, except for the team wins, losses, draws and ties and the partnership records.
 Tied records for fifth place are also included.
 Explanations of the general symbols and cricketing terms used in the list are given below.
 Specific details are provided in each category where appropriate.
-All records include matches played for India only, and are correct as of January 2020.
+All records include matches played for South Africa only, and are correct as of January 2020.